Syncfusion AI Assistant

 Adding a new row programmatically

-• data: Object representing the new row data
+• The data object representing the new row to be added

 import { Component, OnInit, ViewChild } from '@angular/core';